 - Do you need to get your kids to bed earlier so you have more time together before exhaustion takes over?

-- Should you schedule daytime naps on the weekend to allow for intimate (or sexual) relaxed time in bed together?
+- Should you schedule daytime naps on the weekend to allow for an intimate (or sexual) relaxed time in bed together?

 - Do you need to communicate more clearly about your reasons for staying up later or going to bed earlier?